PragmaticFlow/NBomber.Docs/docs/using-nbomber/basic-api/scenario.md

 <center><img src={ScenarioImage} width="70%" height="70%" /></center>

 Scenario play the most crucial role in building load tests with NBomber.
 Scenario represents typical user behavior.
-It’s a workflow that virtual users will follow.
+In other words - it’s a workflow that virtual users will follow.
+Technically speaking, each Scenario instance works as a dedicated .NET Task.

 ### Scenario Create